andrewpking/andrewpking.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/waterfront.jpeg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I'm a junior data scientist who excels at data visualizations, with some experience in, machine learning, exploratory analysis, and data visualizations.

 Etc, etc, etc